samueloliva/Acto/README.md

 Creating three cache objects, the first one has two seconds to expires.
 The other will expire in 10 minutes, as defined by default.
+The sleep is used in order to expire the first item.

 ```php
 $cache = new Cache();